Mojahedin’s flag, which is both Marxist (sickle and star), militant (weapon) and Islamic (Quran verse at the top)

 The Amar base or more correct, Ammar Cyber Headquarters, is an organization founded by the Islamic regime in Iran to, among other things, conduct cyber activities against the Iranian opposition.

 So for so good.
 This is however when it gets very uncomfortable.
-One of the Mojahedin living in Hamburg, Germany, writes the following (see below) in response to the previous tweet.
+One of the Mojahedin members living in Hamburg, Germany, writes the following (see below) in response to the previous tweet.
 Translation:

 “He resembles to the executed Lajevardi.
 Even Lajevardi had a spot on his head, however, after being shot by the young hero.”